Wii Party: Reception

 Wii Party received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
-GameSpot awarded Wii Party a score of 8 out of 10, praising the wide variety of minigames and modes.
-GameSpot also added that the game's multiplayer mode "is a blast," and believe that Wii Party is "faster and better" than Mario Party.
-Nintendo World Report also gave the game an 8/10, citing that "A common complaint about Mario Party is that it has too many things that slow gameplay down to a near halt, such as multiple traps on one game board and waiting for the player to finish his or her turn.
+GameSpot awarded Wii Party a score of 8 out of 10, commending the wide variety of minigames and modes.
+GameSpot also commented that the multiplayer mode "is a blast", and believe Wii Party is "faster and better" than Mario Party.
+Nintendo World Report gave the game an 8/10, saying "A common complaint about Mario Party is that it has too many things that slow gameplay down to a near halt, such as multiple traps on one game board and waiting for the player to finish his or her turn.
 Wii Party avoids this by speeding up gameplay".
-IGN gave the game a 7/10, criticizing the graphics as bright and colorful, but "not exactly pretty", but praising Nintendo for doing a good job of allowing players to follow instructions to get through objectives.
+IGN gave the game a 7/10, criticizing the graphics for being bright and colorful and "not exactly pretty", but praising Nintendo for doing a good job of allowing players to follow instructions to get through objectives.
 GameTrailers gave the game a 7.9, saying "Aside from a few dud modes and some minor control issues, there isn't a whole lot to fault."

-Phil Kollar of Game Informer stated in a negative review that "Wii Party's 80-plus minigames share the same uneven quality I've come to expect from Mario Party, which makes sense given that many of them are iterations of games from that series.
+Phil Kollar of Game Informer stated in a negative review "Wii Partys 80-plus minigames share the same uneven quality I've come to expect from Mario Party, which makes sense given that many of them are iterations of games from that series.
 The metagames are even worse.
 Whereas Mario Party gave players multiple boards to play through, Wii Party features multiple game types, each less exciting than the last."